Waterwise Gardening, Planting Oak Trees

 The Santa Barbara Botanic Garden and the new Santa Ynez Valley Botanic Garden at Riverview Park in Buellton are good places to see oaks and other native plants and learn how they are grown.

-Visit the City of Buellton website: www.cityofbuellton.com for information and images of our local Botanic Garden.
-W.E.
-Watch has been involved with this Garden since its inception and served as its fiscal organization until the Garden’s Foundation was established.
-Contact its Foundation at this e-mail: firstname.lastname@example.org.
+Visit the City of Buellton website: cityofbuellton.com for information and images of our local Botanic Garden.
+The Botanic Garden’s own website is santaynezvalleybotanicgarden.org.
+WE Watch has been involved with this Garden since its inception and served as its fiscal organization until the Garden’s Foundation was established.
 It welcomes volunteers for garden work and donations for shrubs as it continues the Garden’s development,

 Good Luck and please send in any tips that have worked for you, so we can share them on this website.